top of page

 4. Walk or exercise routinely.
 Get massages

-5. Enjoy a constant state of emotional responsiveness, be delighted and disapointed
+5. Enjoy a constant state of emotional responsiveness, be delighted and dissapointed

 7. Keep your bed and sleeping area clean and uncluttered